EMRL/approval/README.md

 ![Image](http://emrl.co/assets/img/approval.jpg)

-For past few years, we have been using variations of this plugin in the daily operation of an [advertising agency](http://emrl.com/) in northern California.
+For the past few years, we have been using variations of this plugin in the daily operation of an [advertising agency](http://emrl.com/) in northern California.
 It has proven to be super useful and very reliable, and we're finally getting around to publishing it so other users of [ResourceSpace](http://resourcespace.org/) can benefit.

 It is still missing quite a bunch of features we plan on adding, and has not really been prepared for public consumption so it may be a pain in the ass to install (sorry!)